Louise Harnby | Crime Fiction and Thriller Editor

 Perhaps you have strict criteria for the types or subgenres of pornography or erotica that you’ll edit.
 In that case, how can you communicate these to potential clients?

 Here’s my take.
 And it is only my take.
 Some of my colleagues won’t touch the stuff with a bargepole.
-And those of us who will?
-Well, we all have our individual boundaries.
+And those who will?
+Well, everyone has their individual boundaries.

 What is pornography?
 And what is it not?